 Yes, it will.

-All pre-trial conferences and other misdemeanor charge court dates in all Massachusetts District Courts are postponed and will be continued and reschedule to a date to be determined.
+Many pre-trial conferences and other misdemeanor charge court dates in all Massachusetts District Courts are postponed or delayed, and will be continued and reschedule to a date to be determined.

 If you have a court date for a Clerk Magistrate’s Hearing, Arraignment, or Pre-trial conference and fear you might be sick, talk to your attorney about a postponement.